 6.2.
-ACTION-OF Interpretation: ( "(spaces)name" -- xt) CORE EXT X:deferred
+ACTION-OF Interpretation: ( "(spaces)name" -- xt )

-Skip leading spaces and parse name delimited by a space. xt is the xt assigned to name.
-An ambiguous condition exists if name was not defined by DEFER, or if the name has not been assigned an xt.
+Skip leading spaces and parse name delimited by a space. xt is the xt assigned to name execution token that name is set to execute .
+An ambiguous condition exists if xis name was not defined by DEFER, or if the name has not been assigned set to execute an xt.